The Chip War That Is Reshaping the Global Economy

 The Business: An Empire Under Siege

-For four decades, Intel was the most important semiconductor company in the world.
-The “Intel Inside” logo was ubiquitous.
-The company’s x86 processors powered virtually every personal computer and the vast majority of servers.
-At its peak in 2021, Intel’s revenue exceeded $79 billion, and the company employed over 120,000 people.
+For four decades, Intel was the most prominent semiconductor company in the world.
+The “Intel Inside” branding was ubiquitous, and the company’s x86 processors powered virtually every personal computer and the majority of servers.
+At its peak in 2021, Intel’s revenue exceeded $79 billion and the company employed more than 120,000 people.

-The decline has been painful to watch.
-Intel lost its manufacturing leadership to TSMC in the mid-2010s due to repeated delays in transitioning to smaller chip geometries.
-While TSMC moved smoothly from 7-nanometer to 5-nanometer to 3-nanometer process nodes, Intel was stuck on its 14-nanometer process for years.
-This manufacturing gap allowed AMD, which uses TSMC’s fabs, to produce chips that were simply better, faster, and more power-efficient than Intel’s offerings.
+The subsequent decline has been pronounced.
+Intel lost its manufacturing leadership to TSMC in the mid-2010s as a result of repeated delays in transitioning to smaller chip geometries.
+While TSMC progressed from 7-nanometer to 5-nanometer to 3-nanometer process nodes, Intel remained on its 14-nanometer process for several years.
+This manufacturing gap allowed AMD, which uses TSMC’s fabs, to produce chips that were faster and more power-efficient than Intel’s offerings.

-By 2024, Intel’s situation had become dire.
-Revenue had dropped to approximately $54 billion, down from $79 billion just three years earlier.
-The company was losing money on an operating basis.
-Its data center market share, once above 95%, had fallen below 70% as AMD’s EPYC chips continued to gain ground.
-And Intel had essentially no competitive offering in the AI accelerator market, the fastest-growing segment in all of semiconductors.
+By 2024, Intel’s situation had become severe.
+Revenue had declined to approximately $54 billion, down from $79 billion three years earlier, and the company was operating at a loss.
+Its data center market share, once above 95 percent, had fallen below 70 percent as AMD’s EPYC chips continued to gain ground.
+Intel also had essentially no competitive offering in the AI accelerator market, the fastest-growing segment in the industry.

-The investment is staggering.
-Intel committed to spending over $100 billion on new fabrication facilities across the United States and Europe.
-New fabs are under construction in Arizona, Ohio, Germany, and Ireland.
-The goal is to reach process parity with TSMC by 2025-2026 using Intel’s “Five Nodes in Four Years” plan (Intel 7, Intel 4, Intel 3, Intel 20A, and Intel 18A).
+The scale of the investment is considerable.
+Intel committed to spending more than $100 billion on new fabrication facilities across the United States and Europe, with new fabs under construction in Arizona, Ohio, Germany, and Ireland.
+The goal is to reach process parity with TSMC by 2025 to 2026 through Intel’s “Five Nodes in Four Years” plan (Intel 7, Intel 4, Intel 3, Intel 20A, and Intel 18A).

 Intel 18A, expected to reach volume production in late 2025 or early 2026, is particularly critical.
 It incorporates two breakthrough technologies: RibbonFET (Intel’s gate-all-around transistor design) and PowerVia (backside power delivery).
 If Intel 18A delivers on its promise, it could represent the first time in nearly a decade that Intel matches or leads TSMC in manufacturing technology.

-The U.S. government is supporting Intel’s efforts through the CHIPS and Science Act, which provides $8.5 billion in direct subsidies plus $11 billion in loans to Intel for domestic manufacturing.
-This political tailwind is significant: the geopolitical imperative to build semiconductor manufacturing capacity outside of Taiwan gives Intel a unique advantage that no other U.S. chipmaker possesses.
+The U.S. government is supporting Intel’s efforts through the CHIPS and Science Act, which provides $8.5 billion in direct subsidies and $11 billion in loans to Intel for domestic manufacturing.
+This support is consequential: the strategic imperative to build semiconductor manufacturing capacity outside Taiwan gives Intel an advantage that no other U.S. chipmaker currently possesses.

 Financial Snapshot